panda7789/docs.cs-cz/docs/visual-basic/language-reference/statements/with-end-with-statement.md

 ---
-title: With...End With – příkaz (Visual Basic) ms.date: 07/20/2015
+title: With...End With – příkaz
+ms.date: 07/20/2015
 f1_keywords:
 - vb.With